 Nudity and Hygiene

 No public urination.
-Please respect our neighbors.
+Please respect our neighbours.
 If you must answer the call of nature, do so out of the public eye.
 Port-a-potties and toilets are provided at all aid stations and start and finish lines.

 Etiquette and Decorum